 You may well have seen pictures Oludeniz Beach and the blue lagoon.
 Oludeniz just happens to have of the most photographed stretches of beach in the world.
 The turquoise clear sea and the backdrop of the surrounding hills and mountains make it a photographers dream.
 The far end of the beach is a nature reserve and you have to pay a small entrance fee to go there.

 Another unique attribute Oludeniz has is the paragliders who glide down all day long weather permiting from Babadag “the father mountain” to land on Oludeniz Beach.
 The mountain itself is a stunning view from the far end of the lagoon.
 Babadag is almost 2000mtrs high and rises straight up from the sea overlooking Olu.
-There is also the annual “Oludeniz Air Games” held there in October.
+There is also the annual “Oludeniz Air Games“held there in October.
 When you will the place is full of people there to witness the spectacular event.
+Paragliding is one of the many great activities Oludeniz has to offer.